markbirbeck/docker-engine/README.md

 ## Future Work

-The [docker-modem](https://www.npmjs.com/package/docker-modem) provides all of the connection code we would need for talking to the Docker API, handling TLS, duplex streaming, and so on.
+The [docker-modem](https://www.npmjs.com/package/docker-modem) module provides all of the connection code we would need for talking to the Docker API, handling TLS, duplex streaming, and so on.
 However, I wasn't quickly able to work out how to wire it in to `docker-engine`.
 This means that until `docker-modem` is incorporated the communication part of `docker-engine` is extremely basic.